 We set up your camp at the next campsite each day.
-This includes a classic Dutch caravan, an awning and a toilet tent (for your convenience at night).
-Decent shower blocks and toilets are available on all campsites.
+This includes a classic Dutch caravan, full kitchen facilities, an awning, outside furniture, a barbecue (including the charcoal) and all the equipment you'd expect in a well-planned camp.

 We provide all bedding and towels, including beach towels.

 We will do food shopping for you as well as laundry and collecting items from the pharmacy.
 Campsites are often in beautiful locations not necessarily convenient for shops.
 We can source organic and gluten free products.